SD-2023-CS10/Project-Version-0/UI/INSTRUCTIONS.md

 ### System Information Navigation
 ![Alt text](/UI/resources/tabs-nav.png)

-This table is where all of the current discovered devices along with it's repective information.
+This table is where all of the current discovered devices along with its respective information.
 Each tab's information can be viewed as followed:

 * System/Devices
     * Item ID